charleseke/aws-account-governance-lab/README.md

 15. Click "Next" and "Create alarm"
 16. Confirm the SNS subscription in your email

-3. **AWS Config and Compliance** -- Deploy AWS Config and configure compliance rules
+## 3. AWS Config and Compliance -- Deploy AWS Config and configure compliance rules
 ### Step 3.1: Enable AWS Config
 1. Navigate to AWS Config service
 2. Click "Get started" or "Settings" (if already configured)